 Five Tips When Choosing The Best Subwoofer For Your Soundbar

-Before purchasing the best subwoofer for your soundbar, there a few key things you should consider.
+Before purchasing the best subwoofer for your soundbar, there are a few key things to consider.

 #1.
 Soundbar Connections

 Some soundbars have proprietary outputs that make connecting a wired subwoofer impossible.
-If you want to expand your home theater audio experience, look for a soundbar that accepts a cable (like the SVS SoundPath RCA Audio Interconnect Cable) or something comparable.
+It is essential to look for a soundbar that accepts a cable (like the SVS SoundPath RCA Audio Interconnect Cable) or something comparable.
 Cables like this should work with almost any subwoofer, including all SVS models.